AdobeDocs/workfront.en/help/scenario-planner/overview-reconcile-allocations-between-projects-initiatives.md

 >[!NOTE]
 >
->You can view initiatives, connect them to projects, and view their resource allocations on a project only if your organization has purchased an additional license for the `Workfront Scenario Planner`.
+>You can view initiatives, connect them to projects, and view their resource allocations on a project only if your organization has purchased an additional license for the Workfront Scenario Planner.

 <ul>
  <li> <p> You can assign users, teams, and job roles to work items on a project and you can assign job roles to initiatives.
 As a result, you can only reconcile job roles between projects and initiatives. </p> <note type="tip">